 #6 Machine Fitness: Using Black for Black Friday

 As you can see, this brand implemented a straightforward design solution for its email campaign.

-You can see a clear, white on black offer, a cool guys who looks at you and makes it personal, a CTA button that stands out and a few best-sellers with discounted price.
+You can see a clear, white-on-black offer, a handsome model who looks at you and makes it personal, a CTA button that stands out, and a few best-sellers with discounted prices.

 If all these elements were on a white background, the email would probably look boring.
 But the black is a game-changing design decision.

 Maurices here has a great, visually-pleasing Black Friday email example.

 It’s held together by the strong title of “BOGO is the new black” – a shoutout to the popular TV show.

 This helps make them relevant in terms of pop culture, which adds to their branding.